SenthilNayagan/senthilnayagan.github.io/_posts/data/database/concepts/2022-09-19-how-indexing-works.markdown

 # What is indexing in database?

-Indexing in a database is a technique that makes use of data structures in order to reduce reduce the amount of time needed to search for item(s) within a table in a database.
-It helps in faster data retrieval from the database table.
-Additionally, it allows us to reduce the number of rows or records that need to be  analyzed.
+Indexing in a database is a special *data structure* that enables *quick access* to specific information without having to read the whole data of a given table in the database.
+Having quick access implies taking *less time* to find anything on a table.
+Having said that, it allows us to reduce the number of rows or records that need to be analyzed.

 Let's say we have a table called `Employee`, and two of its fields are named `Employee_Id` and `Employee_Name`.
 On this table, we wish to run the select query shown in the following example: